vfreex/ddclient/README.md

     Freedns     - See http://freedns.afraid.org/ for details
     ChangeIP    - See http://www.changeip.com/ for details
     dtdns       - See http://www.dtdns.com/ for details
+    nsupdate    - See nsupdate(1) and ddns-confgen(8) for details
+    CloudFlare  - See https://www.cloudflare.com/ for details
+    Google      - See http://www.google.com/domains for details
+    Duckdns      - See https://duckdns.org/ for details

 DDclient now supports many of cable/dsl broadband routers.